manuelcasanova/mapbox_practice/README.md

 <div>Icons made from <a href="https://www.onlinewebfonts.com/icon">svg icons</a>is licensed by CC BY 4.0</div>

+Components css:

-Components css: See all rides (See/Hide map, Show all maps), Manage my rides(See/Hide map, Show all maps), nmessages, message notifications, follow notification
+See all rides (See/Hide map, Show all maps),

+Manage my rides(See/Hide map, Show all maps),

+messages, message notifications, follow notification

 Search users